DataDog/documentation/content/en/security/identity_risks/_index.md

 Cloud Security Management Identity Risks (CSM Identity Risks) provides in-depth visibility into your organization's AWS IAM risks.
 Enabling you to detect and resolve identity risks on an ongoing basis, CSM Identity Risks helps secure your cloud infrastructure from IAM-based attacks.

-**Note**: At this time, CSM Identity Risks is available for AWS only.
+<div class="alert alert-info">At this time, CSM Identity Risks is available for AWS only.</div>

 ## Setup